skip to content

 [01:15:00.15] - Anthony Campolo Thanks for putting all these scenarios together.
 This is very enlightening.

 [01:15:04.23] - Rion Gull Yeah.
-Yeah.
-And again, like, I. I'm not trying to suggest that this is necessarily what people should vote on or what they shouldn't vote on, but I'm just.
-I'm just saying I'm trying to give people an opportunity to make an informed decision.
-I personally think that the SDK work is the priority right now so that we can have.
-We can do grassroots marketing with real applications and utility.
-And I think that we're.
-We're pretty close like with.
-With what you're doing, Mikhail and what Matt's doing.
-I think that there's a scenario where we can get that done relatively quickly, maybe two months and then fund the evolution, the.
-The marketing war chest and the market across initiative in two months from now.
-That.
+And again, I'm not trying to suggest that this is necessarily what people should vote on or what they shouldn't vote on, but I'm trying to give people an opportunity to make an informed decision.
+I personally think the SDK work is the priority right now, so that we can do grassroots marketing with real applications and utility.
+And I think we're pretty close with what you're doing, Mikhail, and what Matt's doing.
+I think there's a scenario where we can get that done relatively quickly, maybe two months, and then fund the evolution, the marketing war chest, and the Market Across initiative two months from now.
 That would be my preference.
-So.
-Yeah, but we'll see how it goes.
-They.
-The M. OS do their.
-Do their Tetris moving a lot in.
-In the last three days and it's always exciting, I guess I'll say.
-So anything.
-Any last thoughts from you guys on after seeing.
-Yeah, just any.
-Any last thoughts that you guys wanted to share after having that little discussion?
+But we'll see how it goes.
+The MNOs do their Tetris moving a lot in the last three days, and it's always exciting, I guess I'll say.
+Any last thoughts from you guys after seeing that?
+Just any last thoughts that you wanted to share after having that little discussion?

-[01:16:38.08] - Mikhail Yeah, it's pretty.
-Pretty tough months.
-Pretty tough month going to be as well as the previous we were.
-You know.
-But yeah, it's pretty.
-Pretty cool.
-We have pretty much proposal.
-We have something about this decay which I really like how it's going and yeah, I would like to just, I don't know, say some good things about it.
-Nothing.
+[01:16:38.08] - Mikhail Yeah, it's a pretty tough month, going to be, as well as the previous one, you know.
+But yeah, it's pretty cool.
+We have something about the SDK, which I really like, how it's going.
+I would just like to say some good things about it.
 Nothing much from my side.

 [01:17:13.24] - Rion Gull Okay.
 Yeah.

-[01:17:20.28] - Rion Gull Yeah.
-Yeah, I'm gonna go.
-Go jump on that.
-I. I do think that marketing is important, but I think it should be grassroots marketing.
-I think it should be that type of marketing like.
-Like with the Twitter spaces.
+[01:17:20.28] - Rion Gull Yeah, I'm gonna go jump on that.
+I do think that marketing is important, but I think it should be grassroots marketing.
+I think it should be that type of marketing, like with the Twitter Spaces.
 I'd actually like to do a lot more of that.
-Joel has said that he would be happy to give me the Dash community Twitter account to play around with and try to try to get some more discussion from Web2, Web3 kind of things and Trad5 versus D5 kind of things.
+Joel has said that he would be happy to give me the Dash community Twitter account to play around with and try to get some more discussion from Web2, Web3 kinds of things and TradFi versus DeFi kinds of things.
 So I'm hoping that that will still work out.
 Vijay, welcome back.
-Any, any final remarks from you?
+Any final remarks from you?

-[01:18:05.08] - Vijay Yeah, I hope that I'll get some, I mean, support this time.
-Only got one month of and then you have helped me and I'm thankful for that.
+[01:18:05.08] - Vijay Yeah, I hope that I'll get some support this time.
+I only got one month of funding, and then you helped me, and I'm thankful for that.

 [01:18:18.03] - Rion Gull Yep.
 Yeah.
-And like, like I said, if, if by chance your proposal doesn't pass, but mine does, I'm happy to, to send you that 50 dash your way as well.
-And yeah, we'll, we'll see what happens.
-Thanks everybody for tuning in.
-And I'll see you on the next Incubator Weekly or on the Space or whatever in the Discord.
+And like I said, if by chance your proposal doesn't pass, but mine does, I'm happy to send you that 50 Dash your way as well.
+We'll see what happens.
+Thanks everybody for tuning in, and I'll see you on the next Incubator Weekly, or on the Space, or whatever, in the Discord.
 Bye, everybody.

 [01:18:41.29] - Vijay Yep.
 Bye.